bodywork-ml/bodywork-docs/docs/user_guide.md

 : The port to expose on the container - e.g. Flask-based services usually send and receive HTTP requests on port `5000`.

 `INGRESS`
-: Create a route (or path) from the cluster's externally-facing ingress controller, to this service?
+: Whether or not to create a route (or path) from the cluster's externally-facing ingress controller, to this service.
 If set to `True`, it will enable external requests to reach the service via the ingress controller (acting as an API gateway), with the following URL,

 : `http://YOUR_CLUSTERS_EXTERNAL_IP/NAMESPACE/SERVICE_STAGE_NAME`